LDonn32/principles_of_data_analytics/README.md

 Add in explaination of mean, min etc and some of the forumlas

+Check req.txt file and add missing packages

 Tidy up Task 3 and Task 9 references.
 Task 3's code could be cleaner, look back over it, looks like I did the medium twice, two different ways.

-Go over the read me and see if anything else can add, maybe about cloning the repository to run the programs
+Go over the read me and typos

 ## Introduction